Contact Us

 In brief

-- Clarify how you want to market your game in the US and what kind of creator and influencer activity fits your internal iGaming guardrails and policies.
+• Clarify how you want to market your game in the US and which creator and influencer activities fit your internal gaming and iGaming guardrails and policies.

-- Design campaigns that focus on fun, engaging connections with players while respecting GEO and age restrictions, platform norms, and your own compliance requirements.
+• Design campaigns that focus on engaging, enjoyable connections with players while respecting GEO and age restrictions, platform rules, and responsible messaging norms.

-- Plan how campaigns will be monitored, controlled, and reported on so you can manage risks such as unreliable influencers, fraud, or misaligned messaging.
+• Plan how campaigns will be monitored, controlled, and reported so you can manage risks such as unreliable influencers, fraud, or misaligned communication.

 What to do

-A US market entry strategy for a gaming or iGaming brand starts with defining how you want to connect with players.
-The way you market games and interact with consumers should be fun but also structured: you decide which channels to prioritize, what kind of creator profiles you are comfortable with, and how closely activity must follow your internal guardrails and platform policies.
+A US market entry strategy for a gaming or iGaming brand starts with defining how you want to connect with players and how structured you need campaigns to be.
+You decide which channels to prioritize, what creator profiles you are comfortable with, and how closely activity must follow your internal guardrails and platform policies so that marketing remains both enjoyable and controlled.

-Creator and influencer marketing can play a central role in this strategy.
-You can plan campaigns around key product launches or updates, with creators going live or posting content in a specific period.
-To make this work, you need clear expectations for timing, deliverables, and messaging, plus a plan for what happens if an influencer forgets, quits, or otherwise fails to deliver as promised.
+Creator and influencer marketing can play a central role in this approach.
+You can plan activity around key launches or updates, asking creators to go live or publish content within a specific period.
+To support this, you need clear expectations for timing, deliverables, and messaging, along with contingency plans for situations where an influencer forgets, quits, or otherwise fails to deliver as promised.

 Risk management is another core part of the solution.
 Even when statistics look clean, there is a risk of fraud or of campaigns that do not build the brand loyalty you expect.
 Your strategy should outline how you will monitor campaigns, handle attribution and KPI tracking in a complex environment, and encourage responsible communication that does not push over‑consumption or unnecessary spending.